MonishaCelestina/Assignment1/README.md

 This is my assignment 1

 ----Design Process----

+Website idea: Music school

+External user's goal: Site users of any age who are interested in taking lessons on an instrument offered on the website.
+Users can book music teachers through the website.

+Site owners's goal: To attract prospective students, provide information about music programs and classes

+I have designed the logo which is the mmswhite.png in the images folder.

+- I want to make this website well-designed as well as functional.
+Moreover, it should be easy for users to navigate the website and all pages should be compatible in mobile view

 **Existing Features**

-- Simple Navigation Bar
+- Simple Navigation Bar (For users to navigate through different sections of the website)
-- Footer containing social media links as well as contact information
+- Footer containing social media links as well as contact information (For users to be directed to the contact form or the website's social media pages)
-- About us section
+- About us section (For users to find out more about the school)
 - Home Page
-- Book online feature for users to book lessons online
+- Book online feature for users to book lessons online (For users to book a lesosn by filling out the booking form)
 - Lessons page.
-Users can browse what kind of lessons the music school provides
+(Users can browse what kind of lessons the music school provides )
-- Contact form
+- Contact form (Users that have enquires about the page can fill out the contact form.
+If submitted successfully they will be redirected to a page)
-- Slideshow of featured students on homepage **Additional Features**
+- Slideshow of featured students on homepage (Showcases students which could attract users to book lessons) **Additional Features**
 - Students that want to post their own testimonials can do so by filling out a testimonial form which will then be displayed on the testimonials page
 - Users that are browsing what lessons are available on the lessons offered page will be able to watch a course demo on the respective lesson they click on
+- lesson slider on homepage for users to view lessons

 **Technologies Used**

-- JQuery
+- JQuery.
+The project uses JQuery to simplify DOM manipulation.
-- Light slider
+- Light slider.
+This project uses light slider to customize image sliders.
-- ChatGpt
+- ChatGpt.
+This project uses chatgpt to generate brief information for my website such as instrument information.

 **Testing**
 Testimonial form